Innovation Square

 The "Digital X" Xerox logo at the top of the building was removed in 2005 with Xerox's new positioning away from "The Document Company" signature and the related logo in use since 1994.

 On April 18, 2009, Xerox announced their wish to sell the tower and other buildings in Xerox Square, and lease back the office space.
 In August 2013 the property was sold to Buckingham Properties for $40 million.
-Under the terms of the sale Xerox will continue to lease space in the building for eight years, with an option to renew.
+Under the terms of the sale Xerox continued to lease space in the building for eight years, with an option to renew.
 Between the Summer and Autumn of 2015, a multi-color light display was added to all four corners of the tower roof.

 The complex formerly featured an outdoor skating rink, and an English pub-style restaurant called The Shakespeare, both of which operated until the late 1970s or 1980s before being converted to a private outdoor lounge for Xerox employees.

 On January 26, 2018, Xerox has announced that it would vacate the entire building to move all its local employees to Webster.

 More recently, it was sold to Gallina Development.
 Gallina announced that it would rename the complex "Innovation Square" and retrofit it with housing, commercial, and college student living space.
 The auditorium, which was kept, reopened as a performing arts center in September 2021.
+In 2023, the YMCA opened a branch in the building.